electric-eloquence/gulp4-run-sequence/README.md

 of hot water.

-Trying to make this water gathering appear concurrent by filling smaller quantities of water at a time and walking more is called "thrashing" if applied to a disk drive.
+Trying to make this water gathering appear concurrent by filling smaller amounts of water at a time and walking more is called "thrashing" if applied to a disk drive.

 ### Acknowledgements